 Dog barking can quickly become a nuisance especially if your pet becomes a vocal demon when he's let out into the yard.
-If you and your neighbors are at your wits end read on to learn how to stop your dog barking, quickly and easily.
+If you and your neighbours are at your wits end read on to learn how to stop your dog barking, quickly and easily.

 Now I'm the first to admit a barking dog can be very annoying, especially if you're enjoying a bit of quiet 'me time' on your garden lounger.

 Some dogs will bark at anything that moves; birds, squirrels, leaves, a stray plastic bag flapping in the breeze, and sometimes even their own shadow!